abhayrsr/dev_portfolio/dev/src/content/posts/post-2.md

 ---
-title: 'My Secondt Blog Post'
+title: 'My Second Blog Post'
 pubDate: 2022-07-01
 description: 'This is the Second post of my new Astro blog.'
 author: 'Astro Learner'